Pagla Jame Mosque

-History
+Overview

 After travelling and admiring buildings around the subcontinent, in particular Calcutta, a local businessman named Yasin Mirza decided to build a mosque in his local village of Raypur.
 Groundbreaking took place in 1924 and construction in 1931.
-It took 10 years to complete.
+It took ten years to complete.
 Yasin Mirza hired architects and builders from cities of the British Raj such as Calcutta and Delhi.
 The main architect was Mumin Astagar, a descendant of one of the architects of the Taj Mahal.
 During this period, Mumin was living in Dacca.

-Description

-It is a two-storey building.
-In front of the building is a large eidgah.
+In front of the two-storey mosque building is a large eidgah.
 There is a gate on the north side.
 The building has three domes.